pineappleoOilPrince/flutter_blue_elves/README.md

 ///turn on location function FlutterBlueElves.instance.androidOpenLocationService((isOk) {
   print(isOk ?
 "The user agrees to turn on the positioning function" : "The user does not agree to enable the positioning function");
 });
+///turn on bluetooth permission FlutterBlueElves.instance.androidApplyBluetoothPermission((isOk) {
+print(isOk ?
+"The user agrees to turn on the Bluetooth permission" : "The user does not agrees to turn on the Bluetooth permission");
+});
 ///turn on bluetooth function FlutterBlueElves.instance.androidOpenBluetoothService((isOk) {